Turtling-Turtle/OreForgeJsonGenerator/README.md

 ### Furnace
 Furnaces are responsible for selling ore.
 When a furnace goes to sell an ore it applies a bonus/upgrade to the ore.
-It then calculates the ore's sell price by multiplying the ore value by the Multi-Ore, then adds that value to the players wallet.
+It then calculates the ore's sell price by multiplying the ore value by the Multi-Ore, then adds that value to the players' wallet.
 After processing a certain number of ore(special point reward threshold) the furnace will reward a currency called Special Points which can be used to buy special/unique items in the shop or to purchase upgrades.
 Multi-Ore influences/impacts this process as well.
 An ore with a multi-ore stat of 2 represents 2 ores